Introduction to Java

 What is JDK (Java Development Kit) in Java

-Java Development Kit (JDK) is a software development environment that is developed and distributed by Oracle.
-It is used for building (developing) Java software applications and applets.
+Java Development Kit (JDK) is a software development environment developed and distributed by Oracle.
+It is used for building Java software applications and applets.

 a) Java Runtime Environment (JRE):